GreenBiz Editorial Guidelines

 - Advice and how-to articles aimed at a sophisticated business audience

-What we don’t want: Technical or scientific debates; politics, except as it directly affects companies’ sustainability strategy; product reviews; consumer advice; repurposed press releases; or outright flackery, whether of yourself or others.
+What we don’t want: Technical or scientific debates; politics, except as it directly affects companies’ sustainability strategy; product reviews; consumer advice or product pitches; repurposed press releases; or outright flackery, whether of yourself or others.
 We don’t engage in paid link exchanges or run articles meant to drive traffic to another website.
 Articles that market a product or service will be referred to our sales team.
+We rarely accept submissions?by executives that are writing about a product or service they sell; those are referred to our sales team.?

-Key topics: While we cover a broad range of stories at the intersection of sustainability, clean technology and business, we focus on seven key topics:
+Key topics: While we cover a broad range of stories at the intersection of sustainability, clean technology and business, we focus on these?topics:

 - Energy and climate